NawidT/contacts-layer/app/APP_README.md

 ## How It Works

-1. **On App Launch**: The app requests permission to access contacts and displays the first 20 contacts in alphabetical order
+1. **On App Launch**: The app requests permission to access contacts and displays the contacts in alphabetical order
 2. **Search**: Type a query in the search bar at the bottom and tap "Search" or press return
 3. **AI Ranking**: The app filters and ranks contacts based on the search query:
    - Matches against name, phone number, or email
    - Currently sorts results alphabetically (placeholder for future AI implementation)
-   - Returns up to 20 most relevant contacts

 ## Running the App